ionos-cloud/faq-documentation/general-information/frequently-asked-questions/data-center-designer.md

 DCD ensures a smooth provisioning process by checking the validity of new VDC configurations.
 This is done before provisioning and while creating VDCs.

-* **Live validation:** Live validation identifies errors that would block the provisioning process and provides assistance with their immediate resolution.
+* **Live validation:** Identifies errors that would block the provisioning process and provides assistance with their immediate resolution.
 Errors and warnings that do not stop the provisioning process or messages requesting a password confirmation are not displayed.

 * **Dialog box:** The new configuration is checked for errors before starting the provisioning process.
 For example, you receive notifications if default element names are unchanged.
 The built-in help function will assist you in resolving such errors.